CodeScop/Oge-Mai-Field-Guide/luciolaogeresources.md

-LAST UPDATED 14 FEB 2021
+LAST UPDATED 21 APR 2021

 Disclaimer: The numbers for drops assume a minimum Luck of 2; less Luck may mean less in the way of drops.
 Also, any Hunt monsters/resources (apart from Hunter Tokens) are omitted here; see the Forest Resources for a more complete list.

 ### Core Crystals

 These are special resources.
-They can be bought with actual real-world currency through PayPal, and are chiefly used to purchase subscription time, Wardrobe items, or Stempos (I'll discuss Stempos and their use when they pop up in-game, in the third region.)
+They can be bought with actual real-world currency through PayPal, and are chiefly used to purchase subscription time, Wardrobe items, or Stempos (I'll discuss Stempos and their use when they pop up regularly in-game, in the third region.)

 - **Best sources:** Buy 'em outright.
 You won't get many any other way.
 - **Other sources:** Quest: One of Us (4)